Dear CED Community,

 - The Environmental Design Archives, one of the nation’s leading archives of architectural and landscape plans and drawings

 - The Visual Resources Center, an extensive slide, photograph, and digital image collection

 - Computer-aided design and manufacturing technology in CED’s advanced fabrication laboratory, as well as traditional wood and metal shop facilities

 - Two major research units, the Center for Environmental Design Research and the Institute for Urban and Regional Development, where students can join faculty research teams from CED and beyond

-- Scholarly journals including The Berkeley Planning Journal, Ground Up, Places, and Traditional Dwellings and Settlements Review.
+- Scholarly journals including The Berkeley Planning Journal, Ground Up, Places, Traditional Dwellings and Settlements Review, and Room 1000

 A common thread linking CED’s programs is the studio experience, involving deep immersion in theory, technology, and real-time practice for diverse domestic and international clients.
 In studio, fledgling designers take flight, becoming visual thinkers, critical observers, and systems scientists, often working with faculty and classmates from across the college’s departments and programs — Architecture, City and Regional Planning, Landscape Architecture and Environmental Planning, and Urban Design.
 This intense, interactive learning arena is the hallmark of a CED education, offering an unparalleled learning environment located at one of the nation’s top public research universities.